ple103/windows-setup/README.md

 This Gist contains assets used to setup a vanilla Windows system; everything from configuring settings to installing applications.

 # ChocolateStore
-ChocolateStore gives the ability to download Chocolatey packages (binaries) to store and install without having an internet conncection.
+ChocolateStore gives the ability to download Chocolatey packages (binaries) to store and install without having an internet connection.
 The source code for ChocolateyStore can be found at https://github.com/BahKoo/ChocolateStore.